Redstone Peak, Mystery Cairn and Vista Peak

 that are painful when they become embedded in your skin.
 I learned that the hard way!

-This is the largest lizard we've seen so far (mouse over for a close up)
+This is the largest lizard we've seen so far (mouse over for a close-up)

 Heading down

-Skyline shows jagged rocks.
+Skyline shows jagged rocks

-Going back to the red rocks
+Going back to Redstone picnic area

 Easy travel at the bottom

-We pass by Horn Toad Peak.
+We passed by Little Pyramid and Horn Toad Peak

 Looking back from the edge of the red rocks at Horn Toad